gsudre/lab_notes/081-extra_things_baseline_prediction.md

  * see how ML models change with these new values for the same variables
  * check if results stable with bigger clinical delta threshold.
 Say, 2 or 3 years?
 (RDS files are already created)
+ * maybe use lm for univariate as well, instead of lme, to get better significance? (need to show that family term doesn't matter...)